Analyst-ritesh/E-Shop-Nexa-Sales-Analysis-SQL-Power-BI/README.md

 ## Data Processing in SQL:

-Data Import: Load the dataset into a SQL database, creating tables for the Fact Table and dimension tables.
+Data Import: Loaded the dataset into a SQL database.
 Data Cleaning: Address any missing values, errors, or inconsistencies in the data.
-Data Transformation: Create relationships between tables using primary and foreign keys to enable comprehensive analysis.
+Data Transformation: Created relationships between tables using primary and foreign keys to enable comprehensive analysis.

 Data Analysis:
-* Conduct SQL queries to perform sales analysis, geographic analysis, sales team evaluation, and product analysis.
+* Conducted SQL queries to perform sales analysis, geographic analysis, sales team evaluation, and product analysis.
 * Aggregate and join data from various tables to derive meaningful insights.

 ## Data Processing in Power BI: